 Over the years HDC International has been involved in planning, developing and promoting a wide variety of important bird watching destinations and birding businesses around the world.
 We have undertaken bird watching projects for NGO's, birdwatching tour operators, birding reserves, bird watching parks and birding guide outfits in Chile, UAE, The Gambia, Ghana, Belize, Costa Rica, South Africa, Canada, the USA and the UK.

 Birdwatching tourism is a booming international business opportunity that attracts low volume, low impact and high return visitors that boost rural tourism economies and support jobs in rural areas.
 Birdwatching and birding remains one of world's leading recreational activities.
 With more accessible birding and birdwatching destinations available, there has been a massive increase in the number of internationally itinerant birdwatching and birding tourists traveling the world in search of birds to tick off the "life" list.

-Below are some birding and bird watching destinations we have helped recently.
+Below is a small selection of birding and bird watching sites and destinations we have helped.

 Visit our projects page to find out more!

 - Susquehanna Greenway Partnership, PA, USA

 - Icelandic Tourist Board, Birdwatching Holidays, Iceland